FAQs

 Or do an online lesson instead that day

 Cats lay on beds, furniture, clothes and coats.
 They also love to get into guitar cases.
 Vacuum the invisible cat dander out of the case interior when your cat gets into your case.
 Additionally, cat urine and smoke residue get into plush linings and exteriors of cases.
-They are hard to get out and drastically drop the value of your instrument if you resell it.
+The smell is hard to get out and drops the value of your instrument if you resell it.

 There are no refunds or reschedules